Couples’ Retreats For Immediate and Sustained Results

 Managed in a functional way, relationship struggles can lead to greater intimacy and deeper relationships.
 The aim of couple’s therapy is to give you the skills to manage conflict, process past hurts, and actively engage in building your own future full of hope.
 By giving couples these skills, we hope as therapists to make ourselves redundant as quickly as possible!

 Which Couples Benefit from Marathon Therapy?

 Couples seek out marathon therapy for a range of reasons, including:

 - jealousy and extra-relational affairs (emotional and physical)

 - value and role conflicts

 - emotional abuse and violence

-Far from being unusual, research shows approximately 40% of people seek psychological help for relationship reasons (Gurman & Fraenkel, 2002).
+Far from being unusual, research shows over 40% of people seek psychological help for relationship conflicts (Gurman & Fraenkel, 2002).

 We Can Work It Out!